rayzrdev/Gameboi/README.md

 With 2 multiplayer games (Fight & Connect 4) and 2 singleplayer games (Hangman & 2048), Gameboi is sure to liven up any server, and the charm of its retro pixel-art graphics feels right at home to any old-school gamer.

 Head down to [Screenshots](#screenshots) for some screenshots of Gameboi in action! :)

-## Invite

-Click [here](https://discordapp.com/oauth2/authorize?scope=bot&client_id=593090553856524298&permissions=8192) to invite the bot to your server!

-You can also join the [official RayzrDev server](https://rayzr.dev/join) to play with Gameboi yourself :)

 ## Run